Welcome to Year 6

 Mrs J Ward

-Y6 Class Teacher and Deputy Head, Designated Safeguarding Lead, Maths Coordinator, Teaching & Learning Coordinator, Equalities, Specialist Leader in Education
+Y6 Class Teacher and Deputy Head, Designated Safeguarding Lead, SENCo, Teaching & Learning Coordinator, Equalities, Specialist Leader in Education

 UKS2 Class Teacher, History Coordinator

 Long Term Curriculum Overview

 To find out more about our Year 6 curriculum, please look at the jigsaw below.Year 6 Long Term Curriculum Overview

 Burn to Learn

 Y6 Class Curriculum Newsletters 2022/23

 Every half term, the newsletter will be added here so you can keep up to date with what we are learning about:

 Y6 Medium Term Plans for Academic Year 2022/2023

 See below for an overview of the medium term plans for Y6.
 Every half term, a new plan will be added.